CMU-313/fall22-hw3-extreme-sharks/README.md

 - Fully featured Android client
 - [Bulk files importer](https://github.com/sismics/docs/tree/master/docs-importer) (single or scan mode)
 - Tested to one million documents

+# Added Feature: Resume Review Step in Workflow

+## Part 1: Creating the Workflow

+1.Make a new workflow: Head to profile -> General settings -> Workflow -> Add a workflow
+2. Fill in the info for the text fields, and select Resume Review underneath the drop down menu, Step type.
+(Note that you can add multiple reviews to one workflow.
+Each step is intended to be reviewed by different users or groups.)
+3. Once you are satisfied with the number of steps, hit save.

+## Part 2: Creating the Review
+1. Head over to Documents, and select the document you wish to review.
+2. Head over to the Workflow Tab and start the new workflow you created in Step 1.
+3. For each review step, the assigned user should hover over the stars for each category, and then click the star to assign/change their rating.
+4. Hit review to finish the review step.

+# Part 3: Review Tab

+1. Access the average reviews by navigating to the reivews tab.
+If there are no workflows with a resume review step, then a message is shown to indicate the absense of reviews.
+Otherwise, the average of the reviews in all steps are shown.

 # Native Installation